-On the other hand, the double orange tiger lily bears a lot of tepals and no stamens.
-The stems of this type of lily shoots up to 30 to 48 inches tall and grows in USDA hardiness zones 4 through 9.
+On the other hand, the double tiger lily bears a lot of tepals and no stamens.
+The stems of this type of lily shoot up to 30″ to 48″ inches tall and grows in USDA hardiness zones 4 through 9.

-The orange day lilies grows along roadsides and ditches, which is why it is called the ditch lily.
+The bright orange flowers grow along roadsides and ditches, which is why it is called the ditch lily.